cosinusoidally/node-napi-compatibility-module/README.md

 Test Suite
 ----------
 There is a rough test suite in the ``test`` directory.
 To use it go in to the ``test/addons-napi`` directory.
 These are tests ported across from the node.js 8.1.3 source tree (plus some hacked up bits of the node.js 4.8.3 tree) .
-At the moment tests are run manually by descending in to each directory and running the ``./mk`` command with ``sh ./mk`` and then running ``node-napi ./test.js``.
+At the moment tests are run manually by descending in to each directory and running the ``./mk`` command with ``sh ./mk`` and then running ``node-napi --expose-gc ./test.js``.
 A return code of 0 indicates a test pass.
 This is still WIP.
 I'll put together a proper test runner at some point

 Limitations
 -----------